-Tanya Tillett joined the Knight Hall Agency in 2006 having worked in script development and production on various film and TV projects.
-She studied English Literature at Oxford University and took 2 year post graduate diploma in script development with the National Film and Television School.
+Tanya Tillett joined The Agency in September 2015.
+Prior to that she was at the Knight Hall Agency, having worked in script development and production on various film and TV projects.
+She studied English Literature at Oxford University and took two-year post graduate diploma in script development with the National Film and Television School.

 Tanya represents writers and writer/directors both new and established across theatre, film and TV and also looks after book rights for adaptation on behalf of various publishing agents.
 Tanya specialises in finding and developing writers with unique voices who want to build a career focussed on their own original work.

 Diana worked in BBC Radio Drama before undertaking freelance work in film and stage productions, including co-organising the memorable Bedford Square Book Bang.
 She is a founding Director of MBA and especially interested in widening the range of her clients’ writing talents by encouraging them to work across several genres.
 Her clients include fiction and non-fiction authors and writers for film, TV, radio, and the stage.
 She is a member of the Council of the PMA and for seven years was co-chair of the Dramatists’ & Directors section.